Vegan San Francisco Guide to the Best Plant-Based Restaurants

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Certain attractions turn up in every San Francisco guidebook: The sea lions at pier 39, the cable cars, the Golden Gate Bridge, and so on, and so forth.
-Someone who’s never even set foot on the left coast could probably list the very same roundup of must-see sights, and for good reason.
-They’re unarguably iconic pieces of the city that add to its unique allure, but if you only browse the list of the city’s greatest hits, you’ll miss out on richer adventures that would exceed even the most accommodating itinerary.
+Certain attractions turn up in every San Francisco guidebook.
+The sea lions at Pier 39, the cable cars, the Golden Gate Bridge, and so on, and so forth.
+Someone who’s never even set foot on the left coast could probably list the very same roundup of must-see sights and for good reason.

 If you travel like me, mealtimes and restaurants are the most important part of the itinerary.
-Your options are nearly endless in this vegan-friendly mecca, where you can stop just about anywhere and grab a bite to eat.
-For a truly unforgettable culinary experience, though, the 100% plant-based establishments here are worth working into your schedule.
+Your options are nearly endless in this vegan-friendly mecca.
+Here you can stop just about anywhere and grab a bite to eat.

 BAIA

 Founded by celebrity chef Matthew Kenney, you’ll find elevated Italian classics like lasagna, pasta, and pizza, plated with the finesse you’d expect of this James Beard Awards Rising Star nominee.
-Don’t worry about leaving hungry; hearty plant-based meatballs served over soft polenta and buttery garlic knots make that an utter impossibility.
+Don’t worry about leaving hungry.
+Hearty plant-based meatballs served over soft polenta and buttery garlic knots make that an utter impossibility.

 Peña Pachamama (Vegan Bolivian Raw and Cooked Food)